NathanKhoP/FP-IoT-A-2024/README.md

 ## Prerequisites

+- ESP32 (duh)
-- YOLOv5
+- Python w/ YOLOv5
 - Arduino IDE

 ## How to Use

-After having YOLOv5 installed, copy `conn.py` there.
+If you have YOLOv5 installed, copy `conn.py` to the directory it's in (the directory where you cloned it).
 Use it like you would use the `detect.py` file:

 ```bash
 python3 conn.py --weights fp_iot_v3.pt --source 0 --conf 0.4